minio/docs/source/operations/cert-manager/cert-manager-operator.rst

 Instead, Operator relies on cert-manager to issue the TLS certificate.

 There are various methods to define an environment variable depending on how you install the Operator.
-The steps below define the variable with kustomize.
+The following steps define the variable with kustomize.

-1. Create a kustomization patch file called ``kustomization.yaml`` with the below contents:
+1. Create a kustomization patch file called ``kustomization.yaml`` with the following contents:

    .. code-block:: yaml
       :class: copyable